 If you haven’t been to The High Museum of Art in a while, now’s an awesome time to go.
-There are quite a few special exhibitions on display that look like they’re well worth the trip.
+There are quite a few special exhibitions currently on display & coming soon that look like they’re well worth the trip.

 Want to explore the High Museum of Art on the cheap?
 Take advantage of a discount ticket deal (or, even better, free admission) to the High Museum of Art in Atlanta, no coupon code required.

 1) Bank of America cardholders get free admission on the first full weekend of the month, thanks to the Museums on Us program (discount applies to cardholder only).
 The next free admission weekend will be November 4 & 5, 2017.

 2) On Second Sundays at The High Museum of Art, museum admission is free from noon-5:00 p.m., and there’ll be special activities & workshops.
 The next Second Sundays free admission day will take place on November 12, 2017.

 3) All active & veteran military personnel as well as one guest will receive free admission to The High Museum of Art & free parking in the Woodruff Arts Center deck with proof of service.
 Proof of service includes valid military, retiree, military/retiree dependent identification card or a DD Form 214 (Report of Separation).